Center for Teaching

 - What classroom issues would you like to explore with colleagues?

-Perhaps you’ve struggled with a student who does not want to work collaboratively, or perhaps you’ve gone to a class only to discover few students are prepared for that day’s work, or perhaps an assignment you thought was so well-designed was either too easy or too difficult, or perhaps your students are struggling to balance homework and class work, or perhaps there have been challenges working with colleagues that you would like to explore.
+Perhaps you’ve struggled with a student who does not want to work collaboratively, or perhaps you’ve gone to a class only to discover few students are prepared for that day’s work, or perhaps an assignment you thought was so well-designed was either too easy or too difficult, or perhaps your students are struggling to balance homework and class work.
+You may also have encountered challenges working with colleagues that you would like to explore.

 Please write us with your ideas.
-A brief description of the issue you faced or a brief narrative of the event or the student is all that you need to provide.
-If you prefer to remain anonymous, your identity and specific details will be changed and the case will be presented anonymously.
+A brief description of the issue you faced or a brief narrative of the event of the student is all that you need to provide.
+Names and identifying information of those involved will not be used.

 Send your ideas to Len Dupille at firstname.lastname@example.org